ACFPeacekeeper/github-pages/_posts/2024-04-31-Notes-on-RL-an-Introduction.md

 An important caveat is that, since the drive for exploration in the previous technique is dependent on the initials conditions and disappears after a certain time, it cannot adequately deal with non-stationary problems, where exploration is always required due to the dynamic nature of the reward probabilities.
 This drawback is present in all methods that treat the beginning of time as a special event (e.g., the sample-average methods).

-### Ch 2.7: Upper-Confidence-Bound Action Selection
+## Section 2.7: Upper-Confidence-Bound Action Selection

 While $$\epsilon$$-greedy methods encourage exploration, they do so equally, without any preference for whether the action selected is nearly greedy or particularly uncertain.
 However, it is possible to select the non-greedy actions while taking into account both how close their value estimates are to the maximal action-value and the estimation uncertainty.
 An effective way of doing this is to select actions according to the following equation: